+3 cr. hrs.
 This course focuses on the ability of an individual or group of individuals to influence and guide followers.
 Topics covered will consist of qualities that influence decision making and factors that affect it.
 Team collaboration when creating and articulating clear visions and establishing and attaining achievable goals will be extensively covered.
 One semester.

-BU 301 Intermediate Accounting I
+BU 301 Intermediate Accounting I 3 cr. hrs.

-3 cr hrs

 Prerequisite: BU 111.
-Intermediate Accounting I focuses on the role of accounting as an information system and the measurement, recognition, presentation, and disclosure of economic decisions.
+This course focuses on the role of accounting as an information system and the measurement, recognition, presentation, and disclosure of economic decisions.
 Concentration will be given to the study of assets, cash, receivables, time value, and inventory.
 One semester.

-BU 302 Intermediate Accounting II
+BU 302 Intermediate Accounting II 3 cr. hrs.
 Prerequisite: BU 301.
 Intermediate Accounting II focuses on the role of accounting as an information system and the measurement, recognition, presentation, and disclosure of economic decisions.
 Concentration will be given to the study of current and long-term liabilities, stockholders equity, income taxes, investments, and accounting changes.
 One semester.

-BU 303 Managerial/Cost Accounting

-This course emphasizes the development and use of

-accounting information for management planning, control, and decision making.
+BU 303 Managerial/Cost Accounting 3 cr. hrs.
+This course emphasizes the development and use of accounting information for management planning, control, and decision making.
 An emphasis will be placed on cost centers and profit centers, cost accounting, job order processes, activity-based accounting systems, and managerial accounting as a decision support system.
 Cases and problems are used to gain an understanding of these economic tools and their potential use for solving real-world problems.
 One semester.
+3 cr. hrs.